Freedom of Speech and the Constitution

 The Bill of Rights was accepted and ratified by three-fourths of the fourteen states in 1791.
-However, it was not until 1939 when the remaining three states of this original group symbolically ratified the Bill of Rights.
+However, it was not until 1939 that the remaining three states of this original group symbolically ratified the Bill of Rights.

 What Does the Freedom of Speech Protect?

-As with the other Amendments found in the Bill of Rights, freedom of speech protects United States citizens from censorship and suppression by the federal government.
+As with the other Amendments in the Bill of Rights, freedom of speech protects United States citizens from censorship and suppression by the federal government.
 The Amendment reads:

 U.S. Constitution Amend.
 I: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

 - Refuse to speak (West Virginia Board of Education v.
 Barnette) – however, this is not to be confused with the Fifth Amendment, which states that the federal government cannot force a person to speak on information that may be potentially self-incriminating.

 - Express their political views on school grounds (Tinker v.
-Des Moines)
+Des Moines).

 - Use offensive words when speaking on political matters to convey certain messages (Cohen v.
 California)

 - Contribute financially to political campaigns (Buckley v.
-Valeo)
+Valeo).

 - Advertise products and services, albeit with restrictions (Virginia Board of Pharmacy v.
-Virginia Consumer Council)
+Virginia Consumer Council).

 - Engage in symbolic speech, such as burning the flag (Texas v.
-Johnson)
+Johnson).

-- Produce and distribute obscene materials, such as pornography (Roth v. the United States)
+- Produce and distribute obscene materials, such as pornography (Roth v. the United States).

 - Print articles in a school newspaper despite the objections of school administrators (Hazelwood School District v.
-Kuhlmeier)
+Kuhlmeier).

 - Make obscene statements at school-sponsored events if you are a student (Bethel School District #43 v.
-Fraser)
+Fraser).

 - Advocate for illegal drug usage at school-sponsored events if you are a student (Morse v.
-Frederick)
+Frederick).

 This Amendment was originally meant to restrict the federal government only.
 Because of this, it did not initially apply to state governments or private entities.
-However, during the 1990s, it gradually came to be applied to state governments.
+However, during the 1990s, it was gradually applied to state governments.

-Furthermore, private entities are not obligated to respect freedom of speech; an employer is allowed to impose non-disparagement clauses to keep its employees from speaking negatively about the company or its products, and non-disclosure agreements are common in modern contract law.
+Furthermore, private entities are not obligated to respect freedom of speech.
+For example, an employer can impose non-disparagement clauses to keep employees from speaking negatively about the company or its products, and non-disclosure agreements are common in modern contract law.

 Who Is Protected By the First Amendment?

-- Those who were born anywhere in the United States or its territories
+- Those who were born anywhere in the United States or its territories.

-- Those who were born in a foreign country but underwent the naturalization process
+- Those who were born in a foreign country but underwent the naturalization process.

-Technically, the Bill of Rights is meant to apply to non-citizens as well as citizens.
-According to multiple cases, such as Bridges v.
+Technically, the Bill of Rights is meant to apply to non-citizens and citizens.
+According to Bridges v.
 Wixon, even non-citizens who reside in the United States have the right to freedom of speech.

 For example, according to Turner v.
-Williams, undocumented immigrants could potentially be singled out and deported due to their political activities.
+Williams, undocumented immigrants could be singled out and deported due to their political activities.

-There is yet to be a concrete decision made by the Supreme Court which states that free speech also applies to undocumented immigrants, there is an inherent risk for immigrants who express their political opinions openly.
+There is yet to be a concrete decision made by the United States Supreme Court that states that free speech also applies to undocumented immigrants.
+This means there is an inherent risk for immigrants who openly express their political opinions.